iforone/ApiAwareBugAssignment/README.md

 JOIN bug_and_files baf on bug_commit.bug_id = baf.bug_id
 GROUP BY baf.bug_id
 ```
-❓  Authors that are assigned bug but do not have a commit that was merged to master at any point
+❓ QUERY: Authors that are assigned bug but do not have a commit that was merged to master at any point
 for JDT: only one user: mhuebscher
 ```SQL
 SELECT bug_commit.author